octo-technology/OpenTezos/docs/michelson/tutorial.md

 ![](../../static/img/michelson/michelson_tutorial_pair.svg)
 <small className="figure">FIGURE 35: Illustration of the C[AD]+R macro</small>

-The _pair_ type can embbed primitive types (nat, string, int) but also other composite types such as list, map, set, lambda function or union.
+The _pair_ type can embed primitive types (nat, string, int) but also other composite types such as list, map, set, lambda function or union.

 ##### creating and destructuring pairs